Writing Rubrics - Using Bloom's Taxonomy and Beyond

-The subject of this post are the tools we use to help answer that question.
+The subject of this post is the tools we use to help answer that question.

 Although the Bloom’s model has been invaluable in the field of education and continues to be widely used today, Linda raised an interesting question: does Bloom’s Taxonomy fully represent the standards and outcomes we want for our students in today’s society?